plilja/plilja.github.io/_posts/2020-04-16-what-makes-a-team-productive.md

 ---
 layout: post
-title: What makes a team productive?
+title: What Makes a Team Productive?
 tags: [process, productivity]
 ---
 My interests primarily lie in the technical side of software